djanshuman/Algorithms-Data-Structures/README.md

-# Algorithms-DataStructures
+# Algorithms and data structures
-The Repository is all about learning Algorithms and DataStructures.
+The Repository is all about learning Algorithms and data structures.
 You can find Implementation of data structures as well as Leet Code problems solutions.